Documentation

-EffeTune Desktop Application Build Guide
+EffeTune Build and Packaging Guide

 Prerequisites